ssssww/ssssww.github.io/readme.md

 Maybe a web brower to view the page.

 ## Known issues
-# It takes some time to load results sometimes;
+1.It takes some time to load results sometimes;
-  *this is due to heroku(or dyno) puts the server to sleep after 30min of idle state -- Yes, I'm a free loader.
+  ->this is due to heroku(or dyno) puts the server to sleep after 30min of idle state -- Yes, I'm a free loader.

 # It shows negative minutes;
   *that is the original data from the tanslink too bad you missed that one.